PixelsCommander/Telekinesis-JS/README.md

 ![Image](../../blob/master/assets/telekinesislogo.png?raw=true)

 JavaScript multiplayer game engine.
-Using Node.JS for server and any graphic library for client-side.
+Use Node.JS for server and any graphic library for client-side.

 Why Telekinesis?
 ----------------